Why Rate Limiting Matters

 At a high level, rate limiting works by introducing a rate limit service that evaluates each request against defined policies.

-1. Every request from client first passes through the ingress gateway.
+1. Every request from a client first passes through the ingress gateway.

 2. The ingress gateway extracts all necessary parameters, such as the request path, and forwards them to the rate limit service.